Communauté d'agglomération du Niortais

-Communauté d'agglomération du Niortais is the communauté d'agglomération, an intercommunal structure, centred on the city of Niort.
+The Communauté d'agglomération du Niortais is the communauté d'agglomération, an intercommunal structure, centred on the city of Niort.
 It is located in the Deux-Sèvres department, in the Nouvelle-Aquitaine region, western France.
 It was created in January 2014 by the merger of the former Communauté d'agglomération de Niort with the former communauté de communes Plaine de Courances and the commune Germond-Rouvre.
 Its seat is in Niort.
 Its area is 815.4 km2.
-Its population was 120,733 in 2017, of which 58,707 in Niort proper.
+Its population was 120,733 in 2017, with 58,707 residing in Niort proper.

 Composition

 The communauté d'agglomération consists of the following 40 communes: